 - Moving essentials to the room you will spend the most time in,

-- Thoroughly cleaning the space you will be in and the bathroom you will be using
+- Thoroughly clean the space you will be in and the bathroom you will be using

 - Clean sheets on the bed,